cilium/cilium/Documentation/gettingstarted.rst

     64 bytes from 10.11.250.189: seq=8 ttl=64 time=0.107 ms
     64 bytes from 10.11.250.189: seq=9 ttl=64 time=0.103 ms

-End the pinging and destroy the container by typing Control-C .

 We can see that this request was successful, as we get a valid ping responses.

 Now let's run the same ping request to *Service1* from a container that has label "id.service3":